The Best Substitute For Chicken Broth

 3. Chicken Bouillon Cubes

 This is an old school trick for adding flavor!
-Simply dissolve a bouillon cube in water, then replace the chicken broth 1:1 with the mixture.
+Simply dissolve a bouillon cube in a cup of water, then replace the chicken broth 1:1 with the mixture.
 How easy is that?

 Just remember that bouillon cubes are notorious for packing in the sodium.
 You will probably want to tone back the salt and maybe even the other seasonings so you don’t melt your tastebuds.
 As usual, the best solution is to under-salt — you can always add more later if you need it.